 Much like affirmations, visualizations re-wire our subconscious and attract what we desire into our life.
 What the heck is visualization?
 It's the practice of closing your eyes, picturing what it is you most desire, and feeling the emotions that you will experience once it comes into the present (visualizing the outcome rather than the how is key).
 Creating a vision board and spending some time with it each day is also a great way to bring more positive energy into your life.

 Personal development books first entered my life about a year ago and I've been hooked ever since.
 Each time I read a book I've already read, I find myself picking up on something new and expanding my perspective.
-If you're new to the personal development world and need some recommendations, send me an email and tell me more about you and your goals - I'd be happy to send over a list of my personalized top picks!
+If you're new to the personal development world and need some recommendations, join the Facebook community and tell me more about you and your goals - I'd be happy to send over a list of my personalized top picks!

 Whether you decide to exercise in the morning, afternoon, or night, there is no doubt that exercise makes you happier, healthier, and more productive.
 I've fallen off track with my fitness routine during these busy summer months and I can see how much it's affected not only my body but my mental well-being.
 It doesn't have to be a daily hardcore workout - going for a walk, stretching, or yoga - every bit counts.

 Much like affirmations and visualization, writing out our goals can help bring our desires to life.
 Spend some quiet time writing out your thoughts, creating positive affirmations, or setting your intentions for the day.
 Journaling allows a safe space for you to express yourself without judgement and release any emotions you may be holding on to.
 Experiment with journaling and see what comes to you - you just may have some of your best insights yet!